So you’re ready to “level up” your business and grow your team with a new virtual assistant. Congratulations!

 Whether you’re set to hire a VA as your very first team member or looking to add a VA (or two!) to your existing team, you’re facing a few important decisions.
 For example, you’re thinking about the skill sets and experience you need from a candidate.
 You’re also wondering about the best way to manage your new team member, given the challenges of working with someone virtually.

 The primary advantage of working with an offshore VA is saving money.
-Virtual assistants in countries like the Philippines and India, working at rates from about $10-15 an hour, produce work that’s on par with Western VAs charging $25-50 per hour.
+Qualified virtual assistants in countries like the Philippines and India, working at rates from about $10-15 an hour, produce work that’s on par with Western virtual assistants charging $25-50 per hour.

-At the same time, the lower cost also means an entrepreneur will be able to afford to add their first or next VA to their team sooner than if they had to wait until they could afford an onshore option.
-Once again, this means that the owner will have an easier time growing their business and grow it faster.
+At the same time, the lower cost also means an entrepreneur will be able to afford to add their first or next virtual assistant to their team sooner than if they had to wait until they could afford an onshore option.

 Myths about the Lower Cost of Hiring an Offshore Virtual Assistant

 In another post, we addressed some common myths about offshore outsourcing.
 But this is a great time to interrupt our list to consider a couple more.

 The amount you can save by hiring offshore almost sounds like “cheating,” doesn’t it?
 It might seem unfair--or even exploitative--to pay someone 60-70% less than the going rate in your country’s market.

 However, the main reason for the difference is the economy and standard of living in the other countries where offshore VAs operate.